External Fixation Of An Ankle Fracture

 Seek Care Immediately if

-- You have a lot more pain or have trouble moving your leg, ankle, or foot.
+- You have increased pain or difficulty moving your leg, ankle, or foot.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.